vector-of-bool/vector-of-bool.github.io/_drafts/build-like-ninja-1.md

 that compiles source file In to object file Out, the compiler flags present in E are relevant to understanding whether Out is "out-of-date."
 Adding compiler flags can completely change the result of the build.
-Rather than splitting these salient attributes of and edge into another input node, we should keep them attached to the edge in order to maintain a consistent model down the road.
+Rather than splitting these salient attributes of an edge into another input node, we should keep them attached to the edge in order to maintain a consistent model down the road.